- There are many similarities between the Silverback gorilla and the Grizzly Bear, both are considered powerful and dangerous animals.

-If there were ever to be a fight between a Grizzly Bear (Ursus arctos horribilis) and a Silverback Gorilla, there would be a clear winner, but let’s get back to that in a moment.
-While these animals may share a few similarities, the silverback gorilla and the grizzly bear are very different animals, who live in many different habitats, eat quite different diets, and grow to vastly different sizes from one another.
+While silverbacks and grizzlies may share a few similarities, the silverback gorilla and the grizzly bear are very different animals, who live in vastly different habitats, eat quite different diets, and grow to vastly different sizes from one another.

 Comparing Silverback Gorillas and Grizzly Bears

-The grizzly’s claws alone, which can be as long as four inches, would give it a significant advantage in an altercation with a silverback, but let’s really compare the grizzly bear and the silverback gorilla to see just how big an advantage the grizzly has over the silverback.
+Grizzlies mostly avoid humans when they can, but sometimes they will stumble into a campsite, or an errant hiker will get between a mother and her cubs.
+In such cases, these bears are a grave danger to humans, and our larger primate cousins would probably not fare much better.
+The grizzly’s claws alone, which can be as long as four inches, would give it a significant advantage in an altercation with a silverback.
+Let’s really compare the grizzly bear and the silverback gorilla to see just how big an advantage the grizzly has over the silverback.

 Some of the starkest differences between these two animals include: